-- Be comfortable advising your client about nail care and any suggested products.
+- Be comfortable advising your client and any suggested products.

 - Apply false fingernails and extensions as well as repairing these when necessary.

-- The ability to decorate the clients nails according to the client’s wishes whether this be with coloured varnish, glitter, transfers or gems or airbrushing.
+- The ability to decorate the clients fingernails according to the client’s wishes whether this be with coloured varnish, glitter, transfers or gems or airbrushing.